globalsmile/Diversity-and-Inclusion-Analysis/README.md

 # Problem Statement

-INTRO :This project is second of three projects from the [Pwc Switzerland Power BI virtual case experience internship program](https://www.theforage.com/virtual-internships/prototype/a87GpgE6tiku7q3gu/PwC-Digital-Up-skilling-Virtual-Case-Experience) which I completed on Forage.
+INTRO :This project is the final project from the [Pwc Switzerland Power BI virtual case experience internship program](https://www.theforage.com/virtual-internships/prototype/a87GpgE6tiku7q3gu/PwC-Digital-Up-skilling-Virtual-Case-Experience) which I completed on Forage.

 The purpose of this analysis is to:
 - Define proper KPIs in hiring, promotion, performance and turnover